railwayapp/docs/src/docs/guides/laravel.md

 1. Create three bash scripts in the root directory of your Laravel app: `run-app.sh`, `run-worker.sh`, and `run-cron.sh`.

     These scripts will contain the commands needed to deploy and run the app, worker, and cron services for your Laravel app on Railway.

-    After creating the files, make them executable by running `chmod +x` on each file in the terminal.
-This will allow your scripts to run properly when executed.
     - Add the content below to the `run-app.sh` file:

         **Note:** You can add any additional commands to the script that you want to run each time your App service is redeployed.